Click here to see the Car Models with the Most Speeding Tickets report for 2021 .

 When it comes to speeding violations, some particular models seem to be ticketed for exceeding the speed limit more than others.
 Maybe these car models are just unlucky enough to attract more attention, or maybe their drivers truly are adrenaline junkies.
 Either way, the research team at Insurify was curious to understand which car models have accumulated the most speeding violations.

-The research team at Insurify, a website to compare car insurance quotes, examined their database of over 2.5 million car insurance applications to identify the car models with the most speeding violations.
+The research team at Insurify, an auto insurance quote comparison platform, examined their database of over 2.5 million car insurance applications to identify the car models with the most speeding violations.
 To apply for quotes, drivers input personal and vehicle information, including the model of car they drive and whether or not they have been convicted of speeding in the past.
 The research team analyzed the number of car owners with a prior speeding violation against the total number of drivers for each model to determine the proportion with a speeding violation.
 From this selection, they narrowed down the subset to the models with the ten highest shares of ticketed drivers.
 Data on the cars’ MSRP and MPG was compiled by Autoblog for the most recent model available.

 Top 10 Car Models with the Most Speeding Tickets